Chinese students get a taste of Europe work life

 UNDERSTANDING CHINA AN ASSET

-Shan Jie, from Hangzhou, on China's prosperous east coast, was studying hotel management at Surrey University and had been looking for work for two months when representatives from the Sino-UK Internship Program came to speak at her university.
-The program was set up by the British Institute of Innkeeping (BII) in May.
+Shan Jie, from Hangzhou, on China's prosperous east coast, was studying hotel management at Surrey University and had been looking for work for two months when representatives from the Sino-UK Internship Programme came to speak at her university.
+The programme was set up by the British Institute of Innkeeping BII.L in May.

 "The Education Section in China wanted the UK to do something to help with these problems," he said.